 Recognizing Signs of an Unhealthy Colony

 So, how can you keep your bees from absconding?
 The answer is to monitor their health, recognize when they are struggling and intervene if necessary.
 You can accomplish this by performing regular hive inspections.
 I recommend that new beekeepers inspect their bees once every 2-4 weeks, but not more often than that.
 Too many inspections can stress out your bees and cause health problems.
 When you inspect your hives, it is not enough to peek in and blindly assess their wellbeing.
 You must understand what you are looking for to make a real assessment of their health.
 This can be an overwhelming challenge for new beekeepers, but if you want to succeed you need to make the effort to learn.
 Hands on classes and mentorships are an excellent way to learn about your bees, but good teachers are not always available and there is a lot of conflicting information out there.
-If you enjoy my teaching style, you might benefit from taking my online beekeeping class, which goes over the basics of understanding colony health.
+If you enjoy my teaching style, you might benefit from taking my online beekeeping class, which goes over the basics of understanding colony health or the second in my online class series which focuses on how to do proper hive inspections.
 I also have a handy Inspection Notes printout to help guide your during inspections.
 For now, here is a breakdown of what you will find in your hives prior to them absconding.
 If you catch these early enough, it is possible to save the hive.

 – A spotty, unhealthy brood pattern